SWFTstudios/onlyatthekiosk-website/docs/IMAGE_SOURCES.md

 ## Current Setup

-The carousel is currently using **placeholder images** from `via.placeholder.com` for fast loading and testing.
+The carousel is currently using **placeholder images** from the local WebP file (`images/kiosk-placeholder-product-img.webp`) for fast loading and testing.

 ## Image Source Options